Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Proof approach overview

 \subsection{Proving Theorem \ref{thm:main_chain}}

 In order to prove Theorem \ref{thm:main_chain}, we additionally need to show that the projection chain on $\mathcal{T}$ is also rapidly mixing, i.e., that $\gap(\mathcal{T})$ is polynomially bounded.
-In other words, we consider the Metropolis-Hastings projection Markov chain with state space $\{a,\dots,b\}$, where $a = \frac{1}{2} \sum_i \ell_i$ and $b = \frac{1}{2}\sum_i u_i$,\footnote{\ We assume $a$ and $b$ to be integral here for sake of simplicity.} and $\pi(m) \propto |\Gmul|$ for $m \in \{a,\dots,b\}$.
-This chain will sometimes be referred to as the \emph{addition-deletion projection chain}.
-A sufficient condition for this Markov chain to be rapidly mixing is that the sequence $(w_m)_{m = a,\dots,b}$ given by $w_m = |\Gmul|$ is log-concave, meaning that for every $m$ it holds that $ w_{m+1}w_{m-1} \leq w_m^2. $ We show log-concavity of this sequence to be true when the intervals have size at most one (corresponding to the statement of Theorem \ref{thm:main_chain}) by using a variation on an argument of Jerrum and Sinclair \cite{Jerrum1989}.
+In other words, we consider the Metropolis-Hastings projection Markov chain with state space $\{a,\dots,b\}$, where $a = \frac{1}{2} \sum_i \ell_i$ and $b = \frac{1}{2}\sum_i u_i$ (where we assume $a$ and $b$ to be integral here for the sake of simplicity), and $\pi(m) \propto |\Gmul|$ for $m \in \{a,\dots,b\}$.
+This chain will sometimes be referred to as the \emph{addition/deletion projection chain}.
+A sufficient condition for this Markov chain to be rapidly mixing is that the sequence $(w_m)_{m = a,\dots,b}$ given by $w_m = |\Gmul|$ is log-concave, meaning that for every $m$ $ w_{m+1}w_{m-1} \leq w_m^2. $ We show log-concavity of this sequence to be true when the intervals have size at most one (corresponding to the statement of Theorem \ref{thm:main_chain}) by using a variation on an argument of Jerrum and Sinclair \cite{Jerrum1989}.

 \begin{remark} One might wonder if the theory of strongly log-concave polynomials can also be used to prove rapid mixing for degree intervals beyond size one.
 For example, one might consider a polynomial of the form

 where $m_1$ and $m_2$ are the minimum and maximum number of edges that any graph in $\mathcal{D}(\ell,u)$ can have, respectively.
 This is then a $2m_2$-homogeneous polynomial.
 The problem that now occurs though, is that the domain of this polynomial, indexed by the tuples $(d_1,\dots,d_n,2m_2-2m)$, {can be shown not to be an $M$-convex set} and, thus, $g$ cannot be SLC. \end{remark}